-Through regular CPD all practitioners working within EYFS are aware of the crucial role of the adult to ensure all children make ongoing progress.
+Through regular continuing professional development CPD all practitioners working within EYFS are aware of the crucial role of the adult to ensure all children make ongoing progress.

 Enabling Environments

 At Glazebury Primary School we aim to create an attractive and stimulating learning environment where children feel confident and secure and challenged.
 Our aim is facilitated through the following: